 Likewise, Time on Site and Page Views aren’t good barometers of whether or not the impact of a given change to your site was positive or negative.
 Think about it, if prospects can find what they want quickly, why would they spend any more time on your website?
 Why would they look at any more pages than necessary to find just the right vehicle?

-Because so many dealer websites today are built with high-converting pages that are easily indexed by the search engines like Google, a prospect is likely to find exactly what they’re looking for immediately without the need to spend any measureable time on a website or dive into any more pages.
+Because so many dealer websites today are built with high-converting pages that are easily indexed by the search engines like Google, a prospect is likely to find exactly what they’re looking for immediately without the need to spend any measurable time on a website or dive into any more pages.

 Similar to the Bounce Rate example earlier, if a prospect Googled “Used Mustang Denver” where the vehicle details page for your 2014 Ford Mustang appeared in the search results (Paid or Organic), and the user clicked onto your page and found exactly what they wanted; it is likely they would Bounce, showing zero Time on Site and just a single Page View.
 (Was this a good or bad visit?
 Was the traffic valuable or not?)